-- 4 On the Profiling tab, select Enable Profiling on This Database. - 5 Click OK to close the property sheet.
+- 4. On the Profiling tab, select Enable Profiling on This Database. - 5.
+Click OK to close the property sheet.

-You can also right click your database in Sybase Central to enable profiling.
-From the popup menu, click Profiling ► Profile.
+NoteYou can also right click your database in Sybase Central to enable profiling.From the popup menu, choose Profiling ➤ Start Profiling.

-To enable profiling (SQL):
+To enable profiling (SQL)

-- 1 Connect to your database as a user with DBA authority. - 2 Call the sa_server_option stored procedure with the ON setting.
+- 1. Connect to your database as a user with DBA authority. - 2.
+Call the sa_server_option stored procedure with the ON setting.
+For example, enter:

-'''

-CALL sa_server_option ( 'procedure_profiling', 'ON')
+CALL sa_server_option ('procedure_profiling', 'ON')

-'''